 You’ll be ready for a global fashion career in design and retailing.

-The Bachelor of Science in Consumer, Apparel, and Retail studies degree is available in three concentrations: apparel design, retailing and consumer studies, and global apparel and related industry studies.
+The Bachelor of Science in Consumer, Apparel, and Retail studies degree is available in two concentrations: apparel design and retailing and consumer studies.
 Because we believe in positioning you for a variety of career opportunities, each concentration prepares students to be just what companies looking for — candidates who understand designing, manufacturing, marketing, and retailing fashion and apparel-related products.

 Experience our award-winning program